Support, services & facilities

 The article lists the organisations that provide support, services and facilities to families.

 Altram is a regional support group for Irish-medium early years projects.
 It was founded in 1990 by local pre-schools in Derry, Belfast, Armagh and Newry.
 Altram supports the Irish-medium early years providers, helps improve the standard of provision in the sector and promotes the importance of the early years in Irish medium education

-This is a series of video resources developed by Marino Institute of Education to support students studying for their Leaving Certificate Irish exam.
+Welcome to Jamie, a Marino Institute of Education initiative designed to assist Leaving Certificate students with their studies by providing short video clips to help them prepare for their Leaving Certificate Irish examinations.
 JAMIE stands for Jump-Start at Marino Institute of Education.
 Each of the 15 videos focus on a different aspect of the Irish Leaving Certificate examination.

 Glór na nGael was established in 1961 as an organisation that would promote and further the Irish language by way of competition between community groups.
 Glór na nGael in active in three specific areas; promoting Irish in the family, promoting Irish in business and promoting Irish in community development.

-A comprehensive list of resources useful for teaching through Irish.
+A comprehensive list of resources useful for teaching through Irish within the Northern Ireland Curriculum.
 The list covers everything from teaching the language itself to interactive learning methods such as drama through Irish and interactive games.

 Tús Maith is an initative of Oidhreacht Chorca Dhuibhne in an effort to support families raising their children with Irish and also those who wish to use more Irish in their daily lives.
 We organise play groups, home language visits and Scléip an tSathairn to assist parents in their efforts.